Amazon Book Reviews: How to Get Book Reviews on Amazon for Free

 • Consider offline readers.
 Most authors will focus their review approach on the online world.
 By seeking out book clubs, library groups, and other interested communities offline, you open the door to a rich source of potential reviewers that many other authors aren’t aware of.

 • CTA in your book.
-There’s no harm of asking for book reviews within your book itself.
+There’s no harm of asking for Amazon book reviews within your book itself.
 You can also include a link in the ebook version to make it as straightforward as possible.

-Be aware that by asking for reviews in any of the ways mentioned, you are seeking something of value from them.
+Be aware that by asking for Amazon book reviews in any of the ways mentioned, you are seeking something of value from them.
 To make them want to take the time to help you, you need to frame your request in the right way.

 Related: Amazon Book Description HTML: Making Words Look Better